Treatment Options for ADHD

 Therapy can come in the form of talking therapy or cognitive behavioural therapy (CBT).
 Many people with ADHD find therapy useful as a way to develop better coping skills around negative self-talk, rebuild self-esteem and process any trauma relating to living with ADHD.
 It also helps to reduce self-critical thoughts and feelings of anxiety that people with ADHD often experience.

-It’s worth bearing in mind that there are often long waiting times for therapy within the NHS, so some people chose to seek out therapy by other routes.
-There are some charities that offer low-cost therapy or there are many private therapists.
+It’s worth bearing in mind that there are often long waiting times for therapy within the NHS, so some people choose to seek out therapy by other routes.
+Some charities offer low-cost therapy and there are many private therapists.
 You can look for a private therapist here.
-The cost of private therapy can vary depending on the provider and where you live, but usually costs £10-£70.
+The cost of private therapy can vary depending on the provider and where you live but can cost up to £100 per session.

 Some employers offer a limited number of counselling sessions.
 You can normally access these without disclosing anything to your manager if you don’t want to.
 Universities often also have free counselling and well-being services for students.
 Check with your employer or university to understand what they offer.